faustbrian/warden/docs/multi-tenancy.md

----
-title: Multi-Tenancy
-description: Learn how to implement multi-tenant applications with Warden's scoping features.
----

 Warden fully supports multi-tenant apps, allowing you to seamlessly integrate Warden's roles and abilities for all tenants within the same app.

 ## The Scope Middleware